-Drawdown can be a flexible way to use your pension savings the way you want to.
-By investing your drawdown you can unlock growth, but you must be aware that returns are never guaranteed.
+Pension drawdown products can be a flexible way to use your savings the way you want to.
+Consider your pension drawdown options, because by investing, you can unlock growth.
+But you must be aware that returns are never guaranteed.

-In most cases you can take up to 25% of your pension as tax-free cash while leaving the rest invested.
+In most cases, as previously highlighted, you can take up to 25% of your pension as tax-free cash while leaving the rest invested.

 However, this doesn’t mean that you should keep your fund entirely in cash savings.
 Doing so is little better than keeping money under a mattress and can result in significant loss of opportunity.
 The Financial Conduct Authority (FCA) has said that it will look into the possibility of preventing SIPP holders from investing solely in cash.
 Instead, the FCA suggests an asset allocation of 50% equities, 20% government bonds, 20% corporate bonds, 7% property and just 3% cash.*

-Having said this, the needs of expat retirement savers are individual, so you should always speak with an accredited and regulated expat pension adviser before making any decisions regarding pension transfers and drawdown.
+Having said this, the needs of expat retirement savers are individual, so you should always speak with an accredited and regulated expat pension adviser before making any decisions regarding pension drawdown and transfers.
 This brings us neatly to our next point.

 2. Seek Regulated Pensions Advice

-According to data from the Financial Conduct Authority, between April 1 2018 to March 31 2019 (2018/19), 34% of individuals who took pension drawdown did so without taking regulated advice; an improvement on the 31% seen in 2017/18** but still well short of where the situation should be.
+According to data from the Financial Conduct Authority, between April 1 2018 to March 31 2019 (2018/19), 34% of individuals who took pension drawdown products did so without taking regulated advice.
+This is slightly worse than the 31% seen in 2017/18** and still well short of where the situation should be.